Ridepooling and public bus services: A comparative case-study: Numerical Experiments

 Then, the quality measures used to evaluate the service quality in this simulation are defined as follows: \begin{itemize} \item average regret, i.\,e.\ \quad $\displaystyle\frac{1}{\sum_{i=1}^np^\star_i}\sum_{i=1}^{n} p^\star_i (A_i - e_{i^-})$, \item average waiting time, i.\,e.\ \quad $\displaystyle\frac{1}{\sum_{i=1}^np^\star_i} \sum_{i=1}^n p^\star_i ( B_i - e_{i^+})$, \item average ride time, i.\,e.\ \quad $\displaystyle\frac{1}{\sum_{i=1}^np^\star_i} \sum_{i=1}^n p^\star_i (A_i - D_i)$. \item average transportation time, i.\,e.\ \quad $\displaystyle\frac{1}{\sum_{i=1}^np^\star_i} \sum_{i=1}^n p^\star_i (A_i - e_{i^+})$. \end{itemize}

 Additionally, we report the following quantities for the simulated bus requests transported via ridepooling, as they are criteria of our weighted-sum objective function: \begin{itemize} \item total routing costs, i.\,e., total vehicle kilometers, \item percentage denied, i.\,e., the percentage of denied requests. \end{itemize} Table~\ref{tab:30weeks} illustrates the results of the simulation compared against the bus service, where for each scenario and each weekday average values over 30 weeks are reported.
 Additionally, in Table~\ref{tab:30mondays} we exemplarily list average hourly results for Monday evening and each scenario.
 In both tables, we report average regret, waiting time, ride time and transportation time for the bus service based on trip data from the WSW-LAN data set.
 In order to compare the quality of both transportation modes, the trip data of each passenger in the WSW-LAN data set is extended by a simulated time the passenger has to wait at the stop for the bus to arrive, see Section~\ref{sec:waitingtimes}.
 As for the ridepooling service, we assume a service time of 0.75 minutes for passengers to enter or leave a bus.
 Due to the reduced amount of passengers during the late evening hours this is a realistic assumption.
 Hence, for all bus passengers $i$ we have $D_i = B_i + 0.75$.
+The number of buses simultaneously in service was estimated by WSW to be a minimum of 10 buses during the week.
+Hence we used this number for comparison in the following.